 - A passenger cannot be bound by conditions they are not aware of

 - If a ticket is presented to a passenger in such a way that the written conditions are clearly displayed, that's enough notice to make the passenger bound by the clauses

 If you need help with exemption clause cases, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.